BoundaryFinder

 A GNSS receiver paired via Bluetooth to a smartphone provides live sub-metre positioning when walking to boundary corners.

 Your smartphone GPS is good enough for most boundary-finding tasks — modern phones achieve 1–3 metre accuracy in open conditions.
-But when you’re looking for a buried boundary marker, trying to establish exactly where a fence should go, or standing in the middle of a rural field with no reference points, that 2–3 metre margin becomes a large area to search.
+But when you’re looking for a buried boundary marker, trying to locate where a fence should sit relative to the registered boundary position, or standing in the middle of a rural field with no reference points, that 2–3 metre margin becomes a large area to search.

 An external GNSS (Global Navigation Satellite System) receiver connects to your phone via Bluetooth and replaces the phone’s internal GPS antenna with a purpose-built one, often combining signals from multiple satellite constellations and using dual-frequency technology to dramatically reduce positioning error.